Address Setup: Stance, Posture and Alignment

 Aaron Baddeley address position - from reference number

-Tilted spine at address - from reference number
+Rightward-tilted spine at address - from reference number

 Reverse K address position - from reference number

 The recommended degree of rightward tilt of the spine depends on the club being used.
 A distinct rightwards tilt of the spine is recommended when using a driver, because a golfer wants the clubhead to be travelling slightly upwards at the time of ball impact.
 With a fairway wood and long irons, a golfer usually wants to sweep the ball off the turf with a zero/minimal divot.
 Therefore, the rightwards tilt should be minimal.
-With a short iron, the golfer often wants to hit down on the ball with a descending blow, and excess rightwards tilt of the spine may be a disadvantage.
+With a short iron, the golfer often wants to hit down on the ball with a more descending blow, and excess rightwards tilt of the spine may be a disadvantage.

-Leadbetter address position - from reference number
+David Leadbetter address position - from reference number

-Regarding the driver, Leadbetter recommends that the inner distance between the feet should be equal to the shoulder width.
+Regarding the driver, David Leadbetter recommends that the inner distance between the feet should be equal to the shoulder width.

-Regarding mid-irons, Leadbetter recommends that the outer distance between the feet should roughly be equal to shoulder width.
+Regarding mid-irons, David Leadbetter recommends that the outer distance between the feet should roughly be equal to shoulder width.

 Stance width variations - from reference number